-The Akelius platform shall function as a standalone product for individual user.
+The Akelius Digital Language Course shall function as a standalone product for individual user.
 At the same time, it is intended to be used in a blended learning environment.

 Teachers will be able to supplement the digital course with direct instruction and analog supporting material such as study cards, memory cards, exercise booklets and printed books.